Bjorn-Carlsson/xen-backup-fromtags/README.md

-vm-tags can be combined; If duplicate backups are detected, for example if a daily backup is triggered at the same time as a monthly backup, the script will use the duplicateBackupMethod setting to determine how to handle the situation; in case the same VM is targeted for several backups simultaneously, one VM backed gets up in two or more of the archive, monthly, weekly, or daily backups.
+vm-tags can be combined; If duplicate backups are detected, for example if a daily backup is triggered at the same time as a monthly backup, the script will use the duplicateBackupMethod setting to determine how to handle the situation.

 Valid options are: "newBackup", "copyBackup", "textFile" or "symLink".

 Duplicates are evaluated in the order: 1. archive, 2. monthly, 3, weekly, 4 daily to minimize the risk that original backup is replaced causing a textfile reference or a